piyumi27/Aayu/USER_GUIDE.md

 **Thank you for choosing Aayu to support your child's healthy growth and development! 🌟**

-*Made with ❤️ in Sri Lanka by Akash Hasendra*
+*Made with ❤️ in Sri Lanka by Piyumi Pabodha Rajakaruna*

 ---